lopter/lightsd/README.rst

 - set_label;
 - tag/untag (group/ungroup bulbs together).

-The JSON-RPC interface works on top of TCP/IPv4/v6 or over a command pipe (named pipe, see mkfifo(1)).
+The JSON-RPC interface works on top of TCP/IPv4/v6, Unix sockets, or over a command pipe (named pipe, see `mkfifo(1)`_).

 lightsd can target single or multiple bulbs at once: